The UK works longer hours than most of Europe.

 A fairer society – a more equal share of paid and unpaid work, including of caring roles traditionally ascribed to women.

 Strengthened communities – more time to build relationships, to care for children, the elderly and the disabled.

-A more sustainable lifestyle – more time to cycle and walk instead of drive or cook with fresh ingredients rather than buy energy intensive ready meals.
+A more sustainable lifestyle – more free time allows us to make environmentally positive choices; cycling and walking instead of driving, cooking with fresh ingredients rather than buying energy intensive ready meals.

 A reduced carbon footprint – Research has shown that a four-day week would reduce carbon emissions from electricity production by up to 24%.